John Yonge Akerman

 John Yonge Akerman FSA (1806–1873) was an English antiquarian specializing mainly in numismatics.
-He also wrote under the pseudonym Paul Pindar.
+Also an author of fiction and non-fiction, he published some of his work as J. Y, Akerman or J. Y. A, and under the pseudonym Paul Pindar.

 Life

 Akerman was born in London on 12 June 1806.
 In early life he became secretary to William Cobbett; in 1838 to the London and Greenwich Railway Company; and later to Lord Albert Conyngham (afterwards Lord Londesborough).

 In January 1834, Akerman was elected a fellow of the Society of Antiquaries.
 In the autumn of 1848 he became joint secretary with Sir Henry Ellis, and five years later, sole secretary.
 He held the post until 1860, when poor health compelled him to resign it and the editorship of the Archæologia.

 In 1836, at a time when there was no English periodical of the kind, he started, chiefly at his own expense, a publication called the Numismatic Journal, two volumes of which appeared under his editorship.
 He helped to form the Numismatic Society of London, which held its first regular meeting in December 1836.
 Akerman was secretary from then until 1860, and editor of the society's journal, first published in 1838 as the Numismatic Chronicle.
 From 1869, Akerman lived at Abingdon, where he died 18 November 1873.